Katie-Moses/DSPS_KMoses/HW9/README.md

 Updated the log time plot from the GRB MCMC notebook, which is the second plot in the notebook.
 I added gridlines to make the data a little easier to visualize the values of.
 I changed the colors to a color-blind friendly palette, as there used to be green and red plotted on top of one another especially which was bad.
 I also added a title and scaled down the size of the data points, as they were quite large and overcrowded the space near the top left.
 I tried to fix the clumping of the data points as well, but had no such luck.

-Note: Title should state GRB, not supernova
+Note: Title should state GRB afterglow, not supernova

 Bad Plot (https://arxiv.org/pdf/physics/0601001):